SandorGyorfi/Blob-the-Click-Thief/README.md

 - **GitHub:** Version control and source code management.
 - **Netlify:** Deployment with automatic updates upon new commits.

-Project management and issue tracking were handled using **Jira**, facilitating organized development and collaboration throughout the project lifecycle.
+Project management and issue tracking were handled using **Jira**, facilitating organized development throughout by C the project lifecycle.